SiKaminski/sustext/README.md

 - Basic key bindings for control

 ## TODO

 - [ ] Add input from the user
   - [ ] Simple Typing
   - [ ] Keybinds (vim like)
-- [ ] Resize the row count if the terminal window is resized (dynaic sizing)
+- [ ] Resize the row count if the terminal window is resized (dynmaic sizing)
-- [X] Add command flags when opening the editor in shell
 - [ ] different highlighting modes in viewer
 - [ ] different modes of opening (viewer, editor, etc...)
 - [ ] syntax highlighting??